Jack-React/Family3/README.md

 # Family3
 _for your family tree needs_

-Family3 is a combonation of photo storage and family tree directory app we built in 4 months.
+Family3 is a combination of photo storage and family tree directory app we built in 4 months.
 It was designed to be easy to use, easy to share and to have infinite storage.

 #### It's functionalities include: